inductiva/inductiva/docs/simulators/DualSPHysics.md

 task.print_summary()
 ```

-Now we can run this script, and the result should be something like:
+Now, we can run this script, and the output should look something like this:

 ```